laqmarc/nuwe-profile-card-generator/README.md

 ## :dart: About ##

-This is a simple card styles to nuwe envoirement
+This is a simple card styles to nuwe envoirement that you can see [here](nuwe.quexulo.cat/profile-card/).

 ## :rocket: Technologies ##